dmlc/xgboost/doc/build.rst

 Windows versions of python are built with Microsoft Visual Studio.
 This has multiple issues:

 1. VS is proprietary and commercial software (it may be illegal to install the free version in your org).
-While Microsoft provides a free edition (Community Edition), installing it may be illegal and/or against the policy of your organization.
-It is bundled with telemetry.
-Visual Studio contains telemetry, as documented in [Microsoft Visual Studio Licensing Terms] (https://visualstudio.microsoft.com/license-terms/mt736442/).
+While Microsoft provides a free edition (Community Edition), installing it may be illegal in your organization.
+2. Visual Studio contains telemetry, as documented in [Microsoft Visual Studio Licensing Terms] (https://visualstudio.microsoft.com/license-terms/mt736442/).
 It also [has been spotted on inserting telemetry](https://old.reddit.com/r/cpp/comments/4ibauu/visual_studio_adding_telemetry_function_calls_to/) into apps.
 These facts have raised privacy and security concerns among some users and system administrators.
+Installing this kind of software amy be against the policy of your organization.
-2. g++ usually generates faster code on `-O3`.
+3. g++ usually generates faster code on `-O3`.

 So you may want to build XGBoost with g++ own your own risk.
 This opens a can of worms because MSVC uses Microsoft runtime and MinGW-w64 uses own runtime, and runtimes have different incompatible memory allocators.
 But in fact this setup is usable if you know how to deal with it.
 Here is some experience.